Campus Programming Board

 • encourages innovative programs not otherwise offered on campus

-• facilitate connections between events and academic programming
+• facilitates connections between events and academic programming

-• consider applications for funding campus events, in amounts up to $1500 per event.
+• considers applications for funding campus events, in amounts up to $1500 per event.

 Applications with substantiated significant campus impact may request more than $1500.
 All faculty and administrative staff members may submit proposals to the Campus Programming Board.
 In general, the Campus Programming Board will not provide ongoing annual or biennial funding.